peteroupc/peteroupc.github.io/bernoulli.md

         - Functions that map [0, 1] to [0, 1] whose integral (area under curve) is an irrational number.
     - For Bernoulli factory functions:
         - Functions with any of the following series expansions, using rational arithmetic only:
-            - Power series where _f_(0) is 0 and _f_(1) is rational or vice versa (see "[**Certain Power Series**](https://peteroupc.github.io/bernoulli.html#Certain_Power_Series)").
+            - Series with non-negative terms where _f_(0) is 0 and _f_(1) is rational or vice versa (see "[**Certain Power Series**](https://peteroupc.github.io/bernoulli.html#Certain_Power_Series)").
             - Series with non-negative terms that can be "tucked" under a discrete probability mass function (see "[**Convex Combinations**](https://peteroupc.github.io/bernoulli.html#Convex_Combinations)").
             - Alternating power series (see "[**Certain Power Series**](https://peteroupc.github.io/bernoulli.html#Certain_Power_Series)").
             - Series with non-negative terms and bounds on the truncation error (see "[**Certain Converging Series**](https://peteroupc.github.io/bernoulli.html#Certain_Converging_Series)").
         - A way to compute two sequences of polynomials written in Bernstein form that converge from above and below to a factory function as follows: (a) Each sequence's polynomials must have coefficients lying in \[0, 1\], and be of increasing degree; (b) the degree-_n_ polynomials' coefficients must lie at or "inside" those of the previous upper polynomial and the previous lower one (once the polynomials are elevated to degree _n_).
 For a formal statement of these polynomials, see my [**question on MathOverflow**](https://mathoverflow.net/questions/379858).<br><br>The [**supplemental notes**](https://peteroupc.github.io/bernsupp.html) include formulas for computing these polynomials for large classes of factory functions, but none of them ensure a finite expected number of coin flips in general, and it is suspected that a finite number of flips isn't possible unless the factory function is C<sup>2</sup> continuous (has two or more continuous "slope" functions).
 Thus one question is: Given a C<sup>2</sup> continuous factory function, are there practical algorithms for building polynomials described here, where the expected number of coin flips is finite (besides the algorithms in this article or the supplemental notes)?
+One example worth pondering is sin(_&lambda;_ \* _&pi;_/2) = cos((1&minus;_&lambda;_)\* _&pi;_/2), which equals 0 at 0 and 1 at 1.
 2. Let a permutation class (such as numbers in descending order) and two continuous probability distributions D and E be given.
 Consider the following algorithm: Generate a sequence of independent random variates (where the first is distributed as D and the rest as E) until the sequence no longer follows the permutation class, then return _n_, which is how many numbers were generated this way minus 1.
 In this case:
     1. What is the probability that _n_ is returned?
     2. What is the probability that _n_ is odd or even or belongs to a certain class of numbers?